dazinator/DataFlow/readme.md

 ## Transformer Bloc

 Transformer blocks:-
-- are propagator blocks that allow adapting the input stream into an output stream which is written to the blocks output buffer.
+- are propagator blocks that allows:-
+  - adapting the input stream into an output stream of a different type
+  - outputting 0, 1 or many items - e.g you could optionally filter data or change the cardinality.
-- activates (using DI scope) a specified number of concurrent `ITransformer<TIn, TOut>` implementations to transform items concurrently.
+- activates concurrent `ITransformer<TIn, TOut>` implementations to transform items.
-- Important Notes:
+- Important Notes
   - To preserve order, you should supply a single `ITransformer<TIn, TOut>`.
 If you supply multiple, they are competing consumers, and their results will be interleaved in the output channel - potentially losing the original order.
 Therefore only add concurrent transformes where
      - You don't need to preserve order of the stream.
      - Your transformation logic is expensive and expected to not "keep pace" with the input stream - in other words you want to add concurrent transformers to alleviate backpressure.